 Wi-Fi 7 Operations

-The Cisco Wireless 9176I Wi-Fi 7 AP, Cisco Wireless 9176D1 Wi-Fi 7 AP, Cisco Wireless 9178I Wi-Fi 7 AP, and Cisco Wireless 9172I Wi-Fi 7 AP, are an enterprise-class tri-band (2.4 GHz, 5 GHz, 6 GHz) APs.
-The APs support full interoperability with leading 802.11ax and 802.11ac clients and a hybrid deployment with other APs and controllers.
-The AP hardware is supported on Cisco Catalyst Center, Cisco Catalyst stack, and Meraki cloud-based stack
+The Cisco Wireless 9176I Wi-Fi 7 AP, Cisco Wireless 9176D1 Wi-Fi 7 AP, Cisco Wireless 9178I Wi-Fi 7 AP, and Cisco Wireless 9172I Wi-Fi 7 AP, are an enterprise-class tri-band APs that operate across 2.4 GHz, 5 GHz, and 6 GHz frequencies.
+You can use the AP hardware with Cisco Catalyst Center, Cisco Catalyst stack, and Meraki cloud-based stack.

-Split-PHY mode is supported in Cisco Wireless 9172I Series Wi-Fi 7 Access Points (CW9172I) radio.
-The radio on Cisco Wireless 9172i AP operates in the following modes:
+From the Cisco IOS-XE 17.15 release, split-PHY mode is supported in Cisco Wireless 9172I Series Wi-Fi 7 APs (CW9172I) radio.
+The radio on Cisco Wireless 9172I AP operates in the following modes:

-The default mode is 5-GHz 2x2 or 6-GHz 2x2.
-If the AP operates in a regulatory domain where 6-GHz is not supported, then it will operate in the 5-GHz 4x4 mode.
+The default mode is 5 GHz 2x2 or 6 GHz 2x2.
+If the AP operates in a regulatory domain where 6 GHz is not supported, it will operate in the 5 GHz 4x4 mode.

 Note